 In later decades the program became more varied, however, and especially the opera division flourished under the direction of Harry Kupfer (from 1966 to 1973) and Erhard Warneke (from 1973 to 1999).

 (Harry Kupfer went on to be the director of the Komische Oper Berlin for many years.
-As of 2019 he is in his eighties and is still active as a stage director.
+He continued to be active as a stage director until shortly before his death in 2019 at age 84.
 I have seen four of his productions at the Frankfurt Opera in recent years: Pfitzner’s Palestrina in 2009, Berlioz’s La damnation de Faust in 2010, Prokofiev’s The Gambler in 2013 and Glinka’s Ivan Sussanin in 2015, with Sir John Tomlinson in the title role.)

 The opera I saw in Weimar in 2018 was Un ballo in maschera (A masked ball) by Giuseppe Verdi, sung in the original Italian with German subtitles.
 To my surprise, they really did have subtitles below the stage (between the stage and the orchestra pit), rather than surtitles above the stage as in most other opera houses.
 In my photo of the orchestra pit, the black band above the harp and below the curtain was where the subtitles appeared.